 of Procida.
 The mountain in the extreme background is

 Mount Epomeo on the island of Ischia.
 The old monastery

 is out of sight, above and to the right.

 (Feb 25) - Great old photo.
 The US Library of Congress archives maintain a collection of old photos.
 They are amazing fun to browse through.
 I found a good example to remind us of how many of the old monasteries in the city were converted to secular use after the unification of Italy in 1861.
 The image (right) is from the Photochrom Print Collection and listed only as "courtyard 1890-1900."
-It is in fact the courtyard of the Spirito Santo monastery that today has been converted to the main building of the Department of Architecture of the Fredrick II University of Naples.
-There is a detailed discussion of this sacred-to-secular process of converting such structures (throughout Itay, not just in Naples) at this entry.
+It is in fact the courtyard of the Spirito Santo monastery that today has been converted to the main building of the Architecture Depart. of the Fredrick II University of Naples.
+There is a detailed discussion of this sacred-to-secular process of converting such structures (throughout Italy, not just in Naples) at this entry.